ezebongiovi/mastering-tests/README.md

 Research about alternative CI tools like Jenkins for adding coverage reports on instrumented tests

 ### Update
-On this repository I've solved the coverage report issue by using <a href="https://app.bitrise.io/referral/991edfc02003fd69 ">Bitrise</a>
+On <a href="https://github.com/ezebongiovi/mastering-instrumented-tests">this repository</a> I've solved the coverage report issue by using <a href="https://app.bitrise.io/referral/991edfc02003fd69
+">Bitrise</a>